-Quirky Fact: Go on guided tours of this 34-room mansion in summer.
+Quirky Fact: Go on guided summer tours of this 34-room mansion.
 Clark made money mining but also owned the Los Angeles Sugar Co. and land in Nevada that later became Las Vegas.

 Reason to Go: Mix Rocky Mountain snowmelt with Montana-farmed rye and red winter wheat, and you get a boutique distillery and tasting room in Butte, Mont., run by John and Courtney McKee.